Sultan Abdul Halim Muadzam Shah Bridge: Land expressway

-The land expressway is the first in Malaysia to be designed based on an upgraded secondary consolidation criterion of 50mm settlement in the next 20 years.
+The land expressway is the first in Malaysia to be designed based on an upgraded secondary consolidation criterion of 50-millimeter earth embankment settlement for every 20 years, as compared to the Penang Bridge whose 367-millimeter earth embankment has to be settled every five years.

 Tolls

 Overview

 The bridge and the link road to the North–South Expressway are maintained by a private concession company, Jambatan Kedua Sdn Bhd (JKSB).
 The toll for the bridge is similar to the toll scheme for the Penang Bridge, where a fee is collected one way when crossing the bridge from the mainland to Penang Island, while no fee is imposed for mainland-bound motorists coming from the island.
 On the other hand, the toll for the link road between the bridge and the North–South Expressway is collected in both directions.

 There was a toll-free trial period during the opening month from 2 March until 31 March 2014.
 Toll collection began on 1 April 2014 at 6am.
-Toll for motorcyclists was abolished from 1 January 2019.

 There are two toll plazas on the route: the Penang Second Bridge Integrated Toll Plaza (Bandar Cassia PLUS Toll Plaza) and the Penang Second Bridge Toll Plaza (JK2PP Toll Plaza).